s0k3t/gen_passwd/README.md

 # gen_passwd
-Scripts to generate secure passwords.
+Scripts to generate secure passwords to be implemented in other projects.